Moonlight Sinatra

-Moonlight Sinatra is a studio album by Frank Sinatra, released in March 1966.
+Moonlight Sinatra is a studio album by the American singer Frank Sinatra, released in March 1966.
 All of the tracks on the album are centered on the Moon, and were arranged and conducted by Nelson Riddle and his orchestra.
+Moonlight Sinatra marked Sinatra's final collaboration with Riddle.

 The title of the album is a reference to Ludwig van Beethoven's Moonlight Sonata.